-The President of the Republic can, after consultation of the Prime Minister and of the President of the National Assembly, pronounce the dissolution of the National Assembly.
+The President of the Republic can, after consultation of the Prime Minister and of the Presidents of the Chambers of the Parliament, pronounce the dissolution of the National Assembly.

 However, the recourse to this prerogative, limited to two times in the course of the same presidential mandate, may not intervene consecutively within the twelve months which follow the first dissolution.